aragon/developer-portal/docs/osx/03-reference-guide/core/dao/DAO.md

 #### public function `constructor`

+Disables the initializers on the implementation contract to prevent it from being left uninitialized.

 ```solidity
 constructor() public
 ```

-*Used to disallow initializing implementation contract by attacker for extra safety.*

 #### external function `initialize`